jamesmcginnis/crocodile-clock-card/info.md

 ## Tap popup

 Tapping the clock opens a glassmorphic overlay with a large digital time display in either 12-hour or 24-hour format, the full current date, and an interactive monthly calendar.
-Navigate between months with the arrow buttons or jump back to the current month with the **Today** button.
+Navigate between months with the arrow buttons.
 The current day is highlighted with the accent colour.
+If a Home Assistant calendar entity is configured, events for the selected day are shown below the calendar grid.
 If a URL is configured, a styled link button appears at the bottom of the popup.
-Close by tapping the × button or pressing Escape.
+Close by tapping the × button, tapping outside the popup, or pressing Escape.

+## Calendar events

+Set `calendar_entity` to a Home Assistant calendar entity (e.g. `calendar.home`) and the popup will display events for whichever day you tap in the calendar.
+Click any date to see its events.
+The card fetches events directly from the Home Assistant calendar API.

+## Long-press face selector

+Long-pressing the clock (600 ms) opens an overlay showing all twelve faces as a grid.
+Tap any face to switch immediately — the card updates live and the new face is written back to your dashboard configuration automatically.

 ## Display options